cyril-pierro/chat_app_system/backend/services/account/README.md

 # Account Service

 This service is responsible for the authentication and authorization of users in the chat application.
-It also supports user operations and account operations
+It also supports user and account operations

 ## It uses the following commands